-An LVR can be calculated two ways.
-For development and construction loans, the LVR represents the maximum loan amount as a percentage of the “as if complete” valuation.
-The LVR for completed properties (or at the point prior to any development or construction work) represents the maximum loan amount as a percentage of the “as is” valuation of the security property.
+An LVR can be calculated two ways – representing the maximum loan amount as a percentage of the “as if complete” valuation or as a percentage of the “as is” valuation of the security property.

 Before deciding to invest, it’s important to read the PDS and any updates on the portfolio (such as the RG-45 updates) to find out the LVR limits.
 You should also research the average LVR of the mortgage loan portfolio to ensure you’re comfortable with the associated risks.

 As a property investor, no doubt you’re aware that the status of the property market in Australia differs between states, sometimes even regional territories.
-The markets in Sydney and Melbourne differ significantly to that of Brisbane or Perth and depending on their position on the property clock, some states may find themselves in a slump whilst others a boom.
-Furthermore, some states may even have micro-markets operating at different ends of the clock.
-A mortgage loan fund with an appropriate level of geographic diversification spreads this risk across various property markets reducing the risk of one market not performing and therefore insulating investors against any diluted returns.
+The markets in Sydney and Melbourne differ significantly than those of Brisbane or Perth.
+Depending on their position on the property clock, some states may find themselves in a slump whilst others are in a boom.
+Furthermore, some states may have micro-markets operating at different ends of the clock.
+A mortgage loan fund with an appropriate level of geographic diversification spreads this risk across various property markets reducing the risk of one market not performing and therefore minimising any diluted returns.

 Investment manager and executive experience

 A strong investment manager underpins the success of any investment, in any class.
 The decisions an investment manager makes impact how your money is used to generate returns.
-Traits you may look for in an investment manager may include:
+Traits to look for in an investment manager may include:

 - Experience: an investment manager’s experience in their market means they should have developed an in-depth understanding of how it works, so they’re well placed to make calculated investment decisions in the best interests of their investors.

 - Risk management: there are inherent risks with any investment.
-The investment manager’s ability to identify risks and effectively manage their impact on returns provides added security for investors.
+The investment manager’s ability to identify risks and effectively manage their impact on returns provides added comfort for investors

-“Distribution yield” is the income paid to you and is derived from the interest payable on the mortgage loans made by the fund.
+“Distribution yield” is the income paid to investors and is derived from the interest payable on the mortgage loans made by the fund net of fees.
 The distribution yield is generally expressed as an annualised percentage and paid either monthly, quarterly, half-yearly, or annually.
 It’s important to consider this payment frequency with respect to your need for investment income.
 Many trusts offer two options for payment of distributions.
 You may either nominate to have distributions paid to your financial institution account or reinvested into the mortgage fund so you are able to harness the benefits similar to those of compound interest.

 Redemption terms and conditions

-A mortgage loan fund is generally an illiquid investment, meaning that, unlike a cash-style investment, you’re unable to redeem your investment and get instant access to your money.
-This is due to funds being lent out to borrowers and the fund manager’s processes for managing liquidity and protecting the integrity of returns paid to investors.
+Redemption timeframes will take into consideration the nature of the Fund’s activities such as lending money to borrowers.
+This is part of the Fund manager’s processes for managing liquidity and protecting the integrity of returns paid to investors.
 It’s important to understand the redemption terms and conditions outlined within the mortgage fund’s PDS and consider, with professional financial advice, your budget and need for access to your money before making an investment decision.